wmortume/ClarityApp/README.md

 # Clarity App - Advanced Chat Application | Android & iOS
-This app allows users to chat with others with filtered preferences and can schedule meet-ups.
+This app allows users to chat with others with filtered preferences and schedule meet-ups.